 The federation of universities (VSNU) expressed the need for a compact and action-oriented coordination point Research Data Management to SURF.
 SURF has taken on a coordinating role in the process of helping RDM take steps towards achieving its goal as part of the SURF-innovation programme Open Science.

-For further elaboration of solutions, LCRDM has sought to connect with other RDM groups in the Netherlands, like the UKB Work Group Research Data (for support), the SURF expertise centres RDNL and Go FAIR (for services) and the NPOS (for policy implementation).
+For further elaboration of solutions, LCRDM has sought to connect with other RDM groups in the Netherlands, like the UKB Work Group Research Data (for support), the SURF expertise centres, DTL and Go FAIR (for services) and the NPOS (for policy implementation).

 Manner of working

-If you as RDM expert are convinced of the importance of contributing to a national collaborative project, join the pool of experts.
-Get in touch with LCRDM coordinator Ingeborg Verheul at firstname.lastname@example.org.
+If you as RDM expert see the importance of contributing to a national collaborative project, join the pool of experts.
+Get in touch with LCRDM coordinator Ingeborg Verheul at

 If you have questions or proposals with regard to RDM that require a national approach, please mail them to LCRDM.
 We will hold a pitch among our network with the aim of forming a small task group that can quickly work out the issue in question.

-Read more about the new LCRDM way of working in the LCRDM implementation plan 2018 ff.
+Read more about the new working method of the LCRDM in the LCRDM implementation plan 2018.